ajon542/GameEngine/README.md

 Make adding game objects to the scene more intuitive.
 This will most likely involve improving the batching of objects to be rendered and the use of the scene camera.

+In order to achieve this goal, I have been experimenting with how a game developer may use the game engine.
+I have been creating a number of different scenes to do things such as texturing, mouse input etc to try and find some of the repetitive actions.
+There are many so far, and by creating more scenes, I will gain a better understanding of what needs to be pulled out and made simpler.

 ## TODO
 (not in any particular order)
 - Create dockable windows for SceneView, GameView, HierarchyView, ConsoleOutputView etc